RoyJumah/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank `Microverse` for providing me the resources that enabled us to finish this challenge!
+- Thanks to the Microverse team for the great curriculum.
+- Hat tip to anyone whose code was used

 <p align="right">(<a href="#readme-top">back to top</a>)</p>